-Launching a new product is an exciting time for OEMs but it also presents some challenges.
+Launching a new plastic product or device is an exciting time for OEMs but it also presents some challenges.
 There is often a tight budget and a strict schedule to adhere to in order to meet the product launch targets – and the launch is critical to the success of the product.
 No matter what your injection molding product is, the reasons for a delayed launch are often the same.
-Below are 3 of the main reasons why product launches are late – and some ideas to minimize the risk associated with each in order to set your product on a track to success!
+Below are three of the main reasons why product launches are late – and some ideas to minimize the risk associated with each in order to set your product on a track to success!

 1. Communication Breakdowns

 Collaborative communication is the key to a successful project or product launch – but, unfortunately, communication breakdowns are often responsible for late product launches.

 There are three key parties involved in an injection molding project: the OEM, the molder, and the tool shop.
 OEMs have the choice between partnering with a single vendor, or multiple vendors, to accomplish their tool building and parts production.
 When partnering with a single-source provider, such as Crescent, OEMs receive a complete manufacturing solution, providing value by minimizing the number of vendors involved – resulting in improved communications and faster speed-to-market.
 A single-source partner guides OEMs through the design, engineering, product development and production stages smoothly and quickly – resulting in a more seamless product launch.